kiwanacollins/Spell-Caster/tasks/tasks-prd.md

   - [✓] 2.9 Create testimonials carousel with rotating client stories along with their images their names are the image names (in public/images/testimonials/) and mystical styling
   - [✓] 2.10 Build Call-to-Action section ("Join the Circle")
   - [✓] 2.11 Design and implement footer with contact info, social icons, security badges
-  - [ ] 2.12 Add scroll-triggered animations (runes glow as they enter viewport)
+  - [✓] 2.12 Add scroll-triggered animations (runes glow as they enter viewport)
-  - [ ] 2.13 Implement mobile responsive design with adaptive animations
+  - [✓] 2.13 Implement mobile responsive design with adaptive animations
-  - [ ] 2.14 Add mystical loading states with ancient-themed skeletons
+  - [✓] 2.14 Add mystical loading states with ancient-themed skeletons
-  - [ ] 2.15 Optimize images and 3D assets for performance (WebP, AVIF, compressed textures)

 - [ ] 3.0 Authentication & User Management System
   - [ ] 3.1 Install and configure BetterAuth for authentication